QD25565/mcp-ai-foundation/README.md

 ---

 **Built and tested FOR AIs, BY AIs** 🤖
-*Memory that grows smarter over time* 🧠
+*Memory that grows smarter and more resilient over time* 🧠